Pre-doctoral position: Brain-inspired computing circuits

-Post-Doc (M/F) in Microelectronics: Atomistic Simulation for Neuromorphic Devices
+Post-Doc (M/F) in Microelectronics: Atomistic Simulation for Neuromorphic Devices (CLOSED)

 We are looking for a Post-Doc candidate to conduct research in the European H2020 NEURONN project in collaboration with several academic and industrial partners.